krishnaprasadhs/E-Commerce-Product-Recommendation/README.md

 (Consumer to be opened in one window that ultimately fetches the product list from the spark stream)
 ## How to test?

-- Start Producer in one window and push an item id: 19444 (to test) <br/>
+- Start Producer in one window and push an item id.

 - You'd see things happening on Spark streaming window. <br/>